Tomoko Tabata

 Tomoko Tabata (田畑 智子, Tabata Tomoko) is a Japanese actress.
 She won the best supporting actress award from the Mainichi in 2004 for The Hidden Blade and Blood and Bones, and the best actress award at the Mainichi Film Awards for The Cowards Who Looked to the Sky in 2012.

 Career

-Tabata has appeared in films such as Happy Flight and Sankaku She has also appeared in television such as Watashi no Aozora and Shinsengumi!.
+Tabata has appeared in films such as Happy Flight and Sankaku.
+She has also appeared in television series such as Watashi no Aozora and Shinsengumi!.